Dawn French: 2000s

 In 2002, French appeared in the comedy/drama mini-series Ted and Alice.
 In the series, set in the Lake District, French played a tourist information officer who falls in love with an alien.
 She appeared once in the Saunders led sitcom Absolutely Fabulous as TV interviewer Kathy in 1992, a parody of Lorraine Kelly, she reprised that role for Absolutely Fabulous: The Movie in 2016 as a more established veteran journalist as Kelly is now.
-She also appeared in the BBC sitcom Wild West, with Catherine Tate, in which she played a woman living in Cornwall who is a lesbian, more through lack of choice than any specific natural urge.
+She also appeared in the BBC sitcom Wild West, with Catherine Tate, in which she played a lesbian living in Cornwall, more through lack of choice than any specific natural urge.
 This series did not meet with as much success as her earlier roles and it ended in 2004 after two years.

 French played a major role in Jam & Jerusalem as a woman called Rosie who has dissociative identity disorder and with it an alter ego called "Margaret".
 She co-starred alongside Sue Johnston, Jennifer Saunders (who also created and wrote the series) and Joanna Lumley.
 She made a guest appearance in Little Britain as Vicky Pollard's mother.
 French also appeared in a special version of Little Britain Live which featured several celebrity guests and was shown by the BBC as part of Comic Relief.
 She played the part of a lesbian barmaid in a sketch with Daffyd Thomas.

 In 2006, French appeared in Agatha Christie's Marple in the 2006 episode "Sleeping Murder".
 She appeared as Caroline Arless in the BBC television drama Lark Rise to Candleford in 2008.
 Talking about her role, she has stated, "I'm quite a vibrant character.
 She's quite extreme, in that she drinks too much, laughs too much and sings too much.
 But she loves her family very much; it's just that she goes over the top sometimes."